How does yoga fit into your life?

 4. Land and Heart Practice Youtube Channel

-Welcome to Online Yoga Teacher Training.
+Welcome to your Yoga Teacher Training.

 Land and Heart Yoga Teacher Training.
 Congratulations on taking a big step in your own practice and preparing to teach this exquisite tradition.